Intraoperative Hypotension

 Hemodynamic instability

-During the peri-operative period, surgical patients are often hemodynamically unstable, and this may result in a supply-demand mismatch1.
+During the perioperative period, surgical patients are often hemodynamically unstable, and this may result in a supply-demand mismatch1.

 A primary goal of anesthetic management is hemodynamic control, but little is known about the optimal targets for such management.